lonnen/dotfiles/README.md

 ## The "init" step

-Handles installation of homebrew, ruby, and node packages, iff they don't already exist.
-Look into the init folder for specific packages.
+Handles installation of homebrew and some packages iff it doesn't already exist.
+Handles custom linking of some conf files.
+Look into the init folder for specifics.

 ## The ~/ "copy" step
 Any file in the `copy` subdirectory will be copied into `~/`.
-Any file that _needs_ to be modified with personal information (like [.gitconfig](https://github.com/lonnen/dotfiles/blob/master/copy/.gitconfig) which contains an email address and private key) should be _copied_ into `~/`.
-Because the file you'll be editing is no longer in `~/.dotfiles`, it's less likely to be accidentally committed into your public dotfiles repo.
+Files that need to be overwritten with personal or private info should go in here.
+Copying them makes it less likely to accidentally commit public dotfiles.

 ## The ~/ "link" step
 Any file in the `link` subdirectory gets symbolically linked with `ln -s` into `~/`.
 Edit these, and you change the file in the repo.
 Don't link files containing sensitive data, or you might accidentally commit that data!